LinerSu/nyu-pl-sum19-rec/Class 09/README.md

     public T getObject()  { return this.obj; }
   }
   ```
-- After type erased, the code will change to:
+- After type erased, the code will be changed to:
   ```java
   class Test
   {